Placeholder-Software/Dissonance/docs/Platforms/Android & Oculus Go.md

 ### ARM64

-Dissonance includes (but does not use by default) ARM64 binaries compatible with Android.
-To enable these find the files in `Assets\Plugins\Dissonance\Plugins\Android\libs\ARM64` and enable them for the platforms you wish.
+Dissonance includes ARM64 binaries compatible with Android, these are only enabled in Unity 2018.1+ (Unity 2017.4 does not support ARM64).